-In the 2012-2013 NBA season, the Warriors made a lot of enemies, and that’s okay.
+In the 2012-13 and 2013-14 NBA seasons, the Warriors made a lot of enemies, and that’s okay.
 If your team is going to be good, they have to make some enemies out there, that’s more important.
 Those are the types of games that fans pay to see.
 First of all, it’s fun to watch two teams go at it, and second of all, it’s fun to see physical play.
-The Warriors have made a couple of enemies this season.

-The Warriors haven’t really been dominant at all in the past decade, and now that they’re looking like a better team, they can form rivalries.
-For example, the Celtics have the Lakers, and the Heat have the Thunder.
+They haven’t really been dominant at all in the past decade, and now that they’re looking like a better team, they can form rivalries.
+For example, the Celtics have the Lakers, and the Heat have the Thunder, and now the Spurs.
 It’s classic, yes, and usually originates from somewhere.
 With that being said, here are the Warriors’ three biggest rivals.

 1. Los Angeles Clippers: